 Q: Does generalized anxiety disorder run in families?

 A: Having a family member with GAD appears to heighten one’s risk slightly for developing it.
-The family influence appears to be related to both genetic and environmental sources.
+The family influence appears to be related to both

 There may be, for instance, a genetic predisposition for a person to be at greater risk for having generalized anxiety disorder, but it’s not something activated in everyone who has the predisposition.